 Call yourself out!
 This is one way to confront your negative psychological attachments and achieve rare insight into yourself.
 In my experience as a coach, most people who stick with this protocol end up getting off autopilot and onto more productive behaviors.

-Of course there are no guarantees and this isn’t magic.
+Of course there are no guarantees and this isn’t magic and that you will ultimately break bad habits.
 You have to try truth statements for yourself – over a short period of time – to discover if they have power to take you in the right direction.